Skip to main content

 As you can see there are many things to consider when thinking about an access control system.

 “The fundamental thing to think about is what is the purpose of the security system?
 Ask yourself what security perception are you trying to portray?
-A highly secure premise with multiple security layers like gates, access doors and turnstiles, or an open and welcoming space with restricted areas such as a retail store?
-Then identify your risks – for example, staff and/or customer safety, burglary, robbery, espionage – and decide which of those risks you need to mitigate and to what level.
-Don’t forget to also consider if you have any specific insurance requirements.”
+A highly secure premises with multiple security layers like gates, access doors and turnstiles, or an open and welcoming space with restricted areas?”

 Chris Newton – Head of Project Design at Focus Digital Security Systems